Phantom5800/PhantomGamesBot/README.md

 In order to fill out the `.env`, you'll need to register as a [Twitch developer](https://dev.twitch.tv/console/apps/create) and create an application, this will get you a client id.
 Then [generate an oauth token](https://twitchapps.com/tmi/) and you'll be good to go for running the bot locally.

+# Spam Protection

+## Link Protection
+The bot will automatically delete messages containing links from users that are not moderators, vips, or subscribers.

 # Default Commands
 Default command set that can be used by anyone.